1. Accessing Children Helping Science and community

 Exercises

-1. Say hello in the “tutorial” channel of the Lookit Slack workspace.
+1. Say hello in the “tutorial” channel of the Lookit/CHS Slack workspace.

 2. Get a feel for the participant experience by trying out one of the “template” studies!
-At https://lookit.mit.edu/exp/studies/, find a study labeled TEMPLATE from the lab “Demo lab.”
+After logging with your researcher account, click the “Experimenter” button at the top to get to the “Manage Studies” page.
+Then find a study that is part of the “Demo lab” and has “[TEMPLATE]” in the title, such as Baby Tetris or Can they both be right?.
 Click on it and then click “Preview study” to see how it would work if you were a participant!
-You may need to add a child profile and complete your demographic survey, which you can do from https://lookit.mit.edu/account/manage/.
+You may need to add a child profile and complete your demographic survey, which you can do from the “Manage Account” page (click your name in the top right, then “Manage Account”).

-1. [Extra credit] If you have young kids, take part in a currently-running study on the production server (https://lookit.mit.edu) - the experience is different with a squirming kid in your lap!
-Please enter only actual, not made-up, data on the production server - you are participating in real research here.
-(If you’re curious but don’t have a child in the age range, feel free to contact the lab and ask if it’s ok to check it out–generally they can deal with that easily, but a heads up is helpful.)
+3. [Extra credit] If you have young kids, take part in a currently-running study as a real participant!
+You can log in with your researcher account, but make sure that you’re on the family-facing part of the website by clicking “CHS Home” at the top, then go to the “Studies” page.
+The experience is different with a squirming kid in your lap!
+Please enter only actual, not made-up, data on the production website - you are participating in real research here.
+(If you’re curious but don’t have a child in the age range, feel free to contact the lab and ask if it’s ok to check it out - generally they can deal with that easily, but a heads up is helpful.)